makinacorpus/DbToolsBundle/docs/content/anonymization/packs.md

 # Extra packs

-With *DbToolsBundle*, we chose to have a decentralized approach, we don't want the base code to become to big.
+With *DbToolsBundle*, we chose to have a decentralized approach, we don't want the base code to become too big.
 The bundle comes with a short list of common purpose anonymizers and we won't add too specific ones to it.

 Instead we added the possibility to create and include **extra packs of anonymizers**.